rvsrnvsn/ICML2019/README.md

 + Questions considered
   - Can we use word embeddings to capture humor theories and humor direction?
   - Can we identify different sense of humor across demographic groups?
-  - Can we define individual senses of humor and predict users' tasts?
+  - Can we define individual senses of humor and predict users' tastes?
 + [N: Funny and interesting results, particularly regarding humor across demographic groups.]
 + Poster 108